Amargasaurus

-Amargasaurus (/əˌmɑːrɡəˈsɔːrəs/; "La Amarga lizard") is a genus of sauropod dinosaur from the Early Cretaceous epoch (129.4–122.46 mya) of what is now Argentina.
+Amargasaurus (/əˌmɑːrɡəˈsɔːrəs/; "La Amarga lizard") is a genus of sauropod dinosaur from the Early Cretaceous epoch (130–120 mya) of what is now Argentina.
 The only known skeleton was discovered in 1984 and is virtually complete, including a fragmentary skull, making Amargasaurus one of the best-known sauropods of its epoch.
 Amargasaurus was first described in 1991 and contains a single known species, Amargasaurus cazaui.
 It was a large animal, but small for a sauropod, reaching 9 to 13 m in length.
 Most distinctively, it sported two parallel rows of tall spines down its neck and back, taller than in any other known sauropod.
-In life, these spines could have stuck out of the body as solitary structures that supported a keratinous sheath.
-An alternate hypothesis, now more favored, postulates that they could have formed a scaffold supporting a skin sail.
+Several studies postulated that, in life, the spines stuck out of the body as individual structures that supported a horn sheath.
+Analysis of the bone structure suggests that the spines were connected by ligaments and could have formed a scaffold supporting a neck sail.
 They might have been used for display, combat, or defense.

 Amargasaurus was discovered in sedimentary rocks of the La Amarga Formation, which dates back to the Barremian and Aptian stages of the Early Cretaceous.
 A herbivore, it shared its environment with at least three other sauropod genera, which might have exploited different food sources in order to reduce competition.
 Amargasaurus probably fed at mid-height, as shown by the orientation of its inner ear and the articulation of its neck vertebrae, which suggest a habitual position of the snout 80 cm above the ground and a maximum height of 2.7 m.
 Within the Sauropoda, Amargasaurus is classified as a member of the family Dicraeosauridae, which differs from other sauropods in showing shorter necks and smaller body sizes.

 Description

 Size comparison of the Dicraeosauridae members.
 Amargasaurus is green.

-Amargasaurus was small for a sauropod, measuring 9 to 13 m in length and weighing approximately 2.6–4 MT.
+Amargasaurus was small for a sauropod, measuring 9 to 13 m in length and weighing approximately 2.5–4 MT.
 It followed the typical sauropod body plan, with a long tail and neck, a small head, and a barrel-shaped trunk supported by four column-like legs.
 The neck of Amargasaurus was shorter than in most other sauropods, a common trait within the Dicraeosauridae.
-Measuring 2.4 m in length, the neck corresponded to 136% of the length of the dorsal vertebral column.
+Measuring 2.39 m in length, the neck corresponded to 136% of the length of the dorsal vertebral column.
 This is comparable to Dicraeosaurus (123%) but greater than in the extremely short-necked form Brachytrachelopan (75%).
 The neck consisted of thirteen cervical vertebrae, which were opisthocoelous (convex at the front and hollow at the back), forming ball-and-socket joints with neighboring vertebrae.
 The trunk was made out of nine dorsal and probably five fused sacral vertebrae.
 The foremost dorsals were opisthocoelous, while the remaining dorsals were amphiplatyan (flat on both ends).
 Robust transverse processes (lateral projections connecting to the ribs) indicate a strongly developed rib cage.
 The dorsal vertebrae of Amargasaurus and other dicraeosaurids lacked pleurocoels, the deep lateral excavations that were characteristic for other sauropods.